Ugrashravas/paniniprotocol/docs/chronology.md

 By now, Yajnadevam's followers had already [scored multiple self-goals](#initial-rebuttals-that-exposed-the-blueprint).
 It was only fitting that YD would follow suit.

-He began by complaining about the [phoneme groupings in our key](https://x.com/yajnadevam/status/1944513790143537554) — only for us to show they were [lifted directly from his own phoneme classes](https://x.com/Ugrashravas/status/1944624284766552275).
+He began by complaining about the [phoneme groupings in our key](https://x.com/yajnadevam/status/1944513790143537554)—only for us to show they were [lifted directly from his own phoneme classes](https://x.com/Ugrashravas/status/1944624284766552275).

 He next criticized the grammar of our translations, [labeling correct usages as errors](https://x.com/yajnadevam/status/1944484554678608195) simply because he [didn’t recognize them](https://x.com/Ugrashravas/status/1944609918293610606).
 We highlighted his [lack of familiarity with Sanskrit](https://x.com/Ugrashravas/status/1944624299111010559) and pointed out that several of his nitpicks on orthography were [mirrored in his own scheme](https://x.com/Ugrashravas/status/1944624308208484776).
 For good measure, we also highlighted [fresh grammatical issues in his own decipherments](https://x.com/Ugrashravas/status/1944491443638374582).